DMDX Help.

 really should be using it, the days of being able to run everything at a fixed

-display resolution are all but past).
+display resolution are all but past because when you run a flat screen LCD

 Speaking of making an item file running on multiple machines